Lithuanian winters are cold

 The most important accessory for the celebration is the “lyčyna” (mask).
 In the Plateliai region, masks were traditionally carved from wood or crafted from natural fur, then painted and decorated with sheep or goat horns, horse tails or manes, and pieces of fur.
 If you are interested in the characteristic Užgavėnėsmask characters, you can stop by the Užgavėnėsexhibition that is on display in the stables at Plateliai Manor.
 There are at least a dozen craftsmen in Samogitia who carve Užgavėnėsmasks and sell them year-round.

 Treating a guest is an old Lithuanian tradition.
 And we adhere to it with sincerity.
-The custom of heaping people’s plates with food without asking if they want any is slowly fading, but our traditional holidays still involve gatherings around the table, heartfelt conversations with family, and lots and lots of food.
+That’s why traditional holiday table is so important in Lithuania.
+The custom of heaping people’s plates with food without asking if they want any is slowly fading, but our traditional holidays still involve gatherings around the table, heartfelt conversations with family, and lots and lots of traditional dishes.